-It is simple, tiny (~24KB) and very performant.
+It is simple, tiny (~33KB minified and gzipped) and very performant.

 Until the early 2000s, browsers didn’t have the capabilities they have now.
 They were a lot less powerful, and complex applications inside them were not feasible by the point of view of performance, and the tooling was not even something that people thought about.